How to Check Continuity Like a Pro: A Comprehensive Guide

 How to Use a Multimeter for Continuity Testing

-1. Set your digital multimeter to the continuity test mode.
+1. Adjust your digital multimeter to the continuity test setting.

-2. Connect the test leads appropriately – black to COM and red to VΩ jack.
+2. Connect the test leads correctly, with black to COM and red to the VĪ© jack.

-3. Test by placing leads across the wire or component in question.
+3. Place the leads across the wire or component you wish to test.

-4. Observe for a beep or near-zero resistance reading which indicates continuity.
+4. Listen for a beep or check for a near-zero resistance reading, which indicates continuity.

 The Benefits of Regular Testing